Illustration of George Washington Cable, Grover Cleveland, and Mark Twain

 From the Dave Thomson collection.

-During the time that we were living in Buffalo in '70-'71, Mr. Cleveland was sheriff, but I never happened to make his acquaintance, or even see him.
+During the time that we were living in Buffalo in '70 and '71, Mr. Cleveland was sheriff, but I never happened to make his acquaintance, or even see him.
 In fact, I suppose I was not even aware of his existence.
 Fourteen years later, he was become the greatest man in the State.
 I was not living in the State at the time.
 He was Governor, and was about to step into the post of President of the United States.
 At that time I was on the public highway in company with another bandit, George W. Cable.
 We were robbing the public with readings from our works during four months -- and in the course of time we went to Albany to levy tribute, and I said, "We ought to go and pay our respects to the Governor."
 So Cable and I went to that majestic Capitol building and stated our errand.
 We were shown into the Governor`s private office, and I saw Mr. Cleveland for the first time.
 We three stood chatting together.
 I was born lazy, and I comforted myself by turning the corner of a table into a sort of seat.
-Presently the Governor said: "Mr. Clemens, I was a fellow citizen of yours in Buffalo a good many months, a good while ago, and during those months you burst suddenly into a mighty fame, out of a previous long-continued and no doubt proper obscurity -- but I was a nobody, and you wouldn`t notice me nor have anything to do with me.
+Presently the Governor said, "Mr. Clemens, I was a fellow citizen of yours in Buffalo a good many months, a good while ago, and during those months you burst suddenly into a mighty fame, out of a previous long continued and no doubt proper obscurity -- but I was a nobody, and you wouldn`t notice me nor have anything to do with me.
 But now that I have become somebody, you have changed your style, and you come here to shake hands with me and be sociable.
 How do you explain this kind of conduct?"
 "Oh," I said, "it is very simple, your Excellency.
 In

 Buffalo you were nothing but a sheriff.
 I was in society.
 I couldn`t afford

 to associate with sheriffs.
-But you are a Governor now, and you are on
+But you are a Governor, now, and you are on

 your way to the Presidency.
 It is a great difference, and it makes you